ruby0x1/hxtypedarray/README.md

   - new(len) || new(buffer, offset, len) || new(array) || new(typedarray)
   - becomes new(len) consistently for all types and super types
   - Float32Array.fromArray/fromTypedArray/fromBuffer

-###done:

-- cpp/neko fast accesses where known / applicable
-- cpp/neko all unit tests passing, compiles against js/py etc but will test after the feature complete

-###todo:

-- conversion notes above in Differences
-- All data is in bigEndian by default, by spec (see next point)
-- DataView has endianness flags that need to be handled in ArrayBufferIO.

-Wondering:

-- Error class has OutsideBounds for mapping to RangeError
-  - Bad idea to add reason string in #debug?
-This would be super useful, has saved me hours before
-  - Error.custom is used a few places, to account for non bounds errors

-###todo:external

-- Finish Unit tests for DataView [examples](https://github.com/inexorabletash/polyfill/blob/master/tests/typedarray_tests.js)
-- Basic performance tests for regression, all types
-- port tests to unitstd type and test in haxe folder
-- Document user facing API functions and class types according to spec
-- peer review
-- PR